-But Tuskin is convinced that something evil is still lurking within her patient and calls in Father Lamont (Richard Burton), a maverick priest haunted by memories of an exorcism that went tragically wrong.
+She becomes convinced that something evil is still lurking within her patient and calls in Father Philip Lamont (Richard Burton), a maverick priest haunted by memories of an exorcism that went tragically wrong many years before in Africa.

-This critical and financial disaster was tampered with by the studio after audiences cracked up at the devilish finale.
+This critical and financial disaster takes too long (almost two hours) to make its points, and the acting is mostly subdued and sometimes not that good.
+The film was tampered with by the studio after audiences cracked up at the devilish finale.

 They deleted the original ending where Father Lamont and Regan walk out of the Georgetown house and into the sunset while the neighbourhood fails to notice that the house has burst into flames, and added a prologue where Richard Burton’s voice discusses exorcism over some stills from The Exorcist.